CircleOfNice/CiRestClientBundle/README.md

 - Remove the CURLE_ prefix first: CURLE_OPERATION_TIMEDOUT --> OPERATION_TIMEDOUT
 - Afterward change the spelling into camel case: OPERATION_TIMEDOUT --> OperationTimedOut
 - Add the postfix "Exception": OperationTimedOut --> OperationTimedOutException
-- The OperationTimedOutException is the exception matching the libcurl error CURLE_OPERATION_TIMEDOUT
+- The OperationTimedOutException is the exception corresponding to the libcurl error CURLE_OPERATION_TIMEDOUT

 Knowing that all these exceptions exist improves exception handling a lot:
 ```